philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 	- The motive of service must supersede all other motives.
 	- To make it do-able, we sacrifice statistical rigor and embrace small sample size, mixed methods.
 	- If necessary, we look at it as a pilot/prototype or an MVP of more robust research we'll do later, or perhaps as the first "sprint" in a long-running iterative process.
+	- How SSR differs in intent, results, and methods (cost/complexity/rigor) from the others
 - Warnings:
 	- A question:
 		- Would you want a new vaccine tested by someone who will never use it on themselves?